Report Vladimir Putin Fed Donald Trump Ukraine Meddling Theory Is Impeachment Game-Changer, Columnist Says

 In the Washington Post scoop published on Thursday, former White House aides say that Trump seized on the Ukraine “theory” early in his term, convinced that the country had somehow worked to undermine his campaign.

-But after a meeting with Putin in July, 2017, at a Group of 20 summit in Germany, “Trump grew more insistent that Ukraine worked to defeat him,” according to the Post report.
+But after a meeting with Putin in July 2017 at a Group of 20 summit in Germany, “Trump grew more insistent that Ukraine worked to defeat him,” according to the publication.

-Trump continued to forcefully reject the intelligence agency conclusions that Russia and Putin himself was behind the election attack, insisting that Ukraine was the real culprit, leading aides to believe that “Putin himself helped spur the idea” that Ukraine interfered in the election, The Post reported.
+Trump continued to forcefully reject the intelligence agency’s conclusions that Russia — and Putin himself — was behind the election attack, insisting that Ukraine had orchestrated the activities.
+Per The Washington Post, this led aides to believe that “Putin himself helped spur the idea” that Ukraine interfered in the election.

 In her Friday Washington Post column, Rubin questioned why those former White House officials “would anonymously say that Trump was a Putin puppet but refuse to come forward to provide testimony.”

 Democrats, who passed articles of impeachment against Trump on Wednesday, have withheld those articles from the Senate until they get a pledge that Senate Majority Leader Mitch McConnell will allow a fair trial with witnesses giving testimony.
-But according to one legal expert quoted by Rubin — former Justice Department spokesperson Matt Miller — documentation of Trump’s communications with Putin must now be part of the impeachment trial, “if it is true that Trump was literally repeating talking points given to him by Putin.”
+But according to one legal expert quoted by Rubin — former Justice Department spokesperson Matt Miller — documentation of the president’s communications with his Russian counterpart must now be part of the impeachment trial, “if it is true that Trump was literally repeating talking points given to him by Putin.”